Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Uzis (all games)

-These put out a lot of rounds very quickly, so they're perfect for tougher enemies.
+These fire many rounds very quickly, so they're perfect for tougher enemies.
 Lara can aim while running and jumping.
 Like the pistols, in TR1-3 these guns will lock on a target if you hold Action.

 Harpoon Gun (TR2 and 3)